channel open v4.1.0 AI agent harnesses tested end-to-end

 Manual install, step by step.

 Prefer doing it yourself?
-This is exactly what the quick-start prompt above tells Claude to do.
+This is exactly what the quick-start prompt above tells your agent to do.
 Run these on each machine you want to bridge.

 Pair the two machines